“Homosexuals and police are dedicated antagonists.”

 Within five years, Officer Elliot had so insinuated himself in regional queer life that the gay community actively protested his removal from Central City in 1974.4 After his retirement next year he continued to attend local drag shows, gay business functions, and activist meetings within the queer-supporting faction of his Presbyterian church, where he would pass around donation tins to crowdfund transsexual hormone therapy.
 “An effective policeman,” Elliot said, “is a social worker.”
 His labor did not entail arrests, but rather finding trans street workers new employment, securing them women’s bathroom access, and placing them in contact with estrogen providers.
 While other police had blocked resources for the queer community, Elliot controlled them – not all of them, of course, but an unhealthy portion.
 For this reason he became invaluable to women like me.
 A huge number of transsexuals passed through his hands, his little reminiscences of them often near all that remains: Louise Ergestrasse, with “hands the size of basketballs… but personality-wise, she was definitely female”; Terry Peoples, who “got into a heated argument with [her boyfriend] and stepped out of the car at about 20 or 30 miles an hour”; Anne Magnusson, who “had enough money to do [castration] and everything else and… just couldn’t go through her fear of pain.”5 Together with them and more, he organized Conversion Our Goal, the first known trans political organization in the nation, and the National Transsexual Counseling Unit, the first trans-specific counseling service.
 One of his many award plaques reads “Many Thanks, The Transsexual Community of San Francisco.”
 Another: “We love you Sergeant Blackstone, the gay’s cop.”

 Those who gave Elliot such plaudits have mostly been the typically liberal blend of police professional and gay nonprofit interests, such as the Pride Foundation (Lifetime Achievement Grand Marshall) and California Credit Union League (Unsung Heroes Award).
 Their messaging on policework would seem to be that Elliot was a good cop, and one good apple freshens the barrel.
-Further along the gay and lesbian left, the kindest interpretation is of the sort offered by Devlyn Camp on his Mattachine Podcast: “He is proof that if our cities would defund police departments and put our money towards social services, citizens would be helped instead of brutalized.”6 But policing as social service, a conflation between mass incarceration and maintenance of transgender life, was precisely the function of Elliot’s career.
+Further along the gay and lesbian left, the kindest interpretation is of the sort offered by Devlyn Camp on their Mattachine Podcast: “He is proof that if our cities would defund police departments and put our money towards social services, citizens would be helped instead of brutalized.”6 But policing as social service, a conflation between mass incarceration and maintenance of transgender life, was precisely the function of Elliot’s career.
 His employment in a recently founded community relations unit was only possible by increased police funding through the Johnson administration’s war on crime.
 His commemoration on behalf of queers is, therefore, insidious.

 President Lyndon Johnson and Co. had more generally fused their war on crime with their war on poverty, rerouting community grants and welfare through a newly created Law Enforcement Assistance Administration.
 Alongside increased arrests, this federal police expansionism turned cops into overseers of nearly every funded city program for “derelict youths” – an incredible category which exactly collapsed the street queen with the Black child.
 Thus the discipline of white gender (a real, physical, carceral discipline) endeavored to shape the African American in combination with the transsexual.7 In a 1968 KQED radio interview with four young Black men from the Hunters Point ghetto, one praises “officer Jeffrey, who is on the community relations unit,” as a policeman who “stopped trying to create police problems.
 He started to reach the problem before it became a police problem.”
 But another, named Kameel,8 is critical of even this: “Don’t make me a good citizen,” he says.
 “Let me be a good citizen.”